Mother Teresa Biography

 Establishment of “The Missionaries of Charity”

-It was in 1948 that Mother Teresa started serving the poorest of the poor residing in slum areas of Calcutta (now Kolkata), in West Bengal.
+It was in 1948 that Mother Teresa started serving the poorest of the poor residing in the slum areas of Calcutta in West Bengal.
 Later, she even started operating an open-air school for the slum children and eventually set up The Missionaries of Charity on October 7, 1950 after receiving permission from the Vatican.
 The aim of the congregation was to reach the alcoholics, AIDS victims, hungry, naked, homeless, crippled, blind, lepers and everyone else, who was in need of relief.
-Initially, the Missionaries of Charity included a group of 13 members in Calcutta and by the year 1997, the count grew to more than 4,000 sisters, who got engaged in running AIDS hospices, orphanages and charity centres in different parts of the world.
+Initially, the Missionaries of Charity included a group of 13 members in Calcutta.
+By the year 1997, the count grew to more than 4,000 sisters, who got engaged in running AIDS hospices, orphanages and charity centres in different parts of the world.